bebe stores: An Intriguing Story, But Not A Terribly Attractive Price

 It looks like bebe is about $15 million in the hole once all the bills are paid.
 Meanwhile, its assets are the L.A. design studio, and the 50% JV interest.

 The design studio was under contract for $35 million, according to an 8-K filed by bebe back in July.
 But that deal reportedly has fallen through, according to a report from TheRealDeal.com.
-That's a potential, if still small risk: bebe's going concern warning in the 10-K comes from the fact that, as it wrote, it can't repay the bridge loan without selling the studio.
+That's a potential, if still small, risk: bebe's going concern warning in the 10-K comes from the fact that, as it wrote, it can't repay the bridge loan without selling the studio.

 The listing agent told TheRealDeal that the new listing would have a similar price point - but that's what listing agents usually say, particularly in public.
 It's certainly possible bebe may not get the full $35 million from the next buyer.
 Still, a sale by maturity (May 30, 2018) would be enough to get bebe's solvency concerns finished, pretty much for good.
 The 10-K cites operating costs as "an insignificant amount" come Q2 FY18 (which is the end of calendar 2017).
 As long as bebe gets the deal closed - or gets an extension on the bridge loan - for more than $15 million, there should be enough to get by - and go forward.